 A cornish-cross is a broiler that we have raised successfully here at Porter Valley Farms with fantastic results.
 This particular breed is a cross between the Commercial Cornish chicken and a White Rock chicken.
 They were developed for the commercial meat chicken market and have been dominating it for the past fifty years.
 Although, these are the same meat birds you find at your local grocery store, when you buy from Porter Valley Farms, you may know you are eating a healthy, humanely-raised, top-quality bird.

 How do broilers from Porter Valley Farms differ from commercial broilers at large chain super markets?

 When our chicks arrive from the hatchery, we begin feeding with a quick-starter grower that is USDA certified organic, non-GMO verified, and stored in a certified safe food/safe feed facility.
 It’s an expensive feed, but we are attempting to raise the healthiest and tastiest chickens possible.
-Our chickens are also raised in mobile outdoor pens that are moved to fresh patches of grass each day.
+Our chickens are also raised in large outdoor pens that provide ample access to fresh grass.
 This grass, along with insects, provides a natural forage that is healthy for the chickens and produces a more flavorful meat as well.

 How big do these broilers grow?

 The dressed weight of these birds will be determined by the processing age of the bird, the care and feed received by the bird, and the sex of the bird (roosters generally weigh more).
 We like to process them between 8 and 9 weeks of age as this makes for a good sized fryer.
 Our hens typically dress out between 5 and 6 pounds and our roosters between 6 and 7 pounds.